SoftED: Metrics for Soft Evaluation of Time Series Event Detection: Conclusions

 \section{Conclusions}

-This paper introduced the SoftED metrics, new softened versions of the standard classification metrics designed to incorporate temporal tolerance in evaluating the performance of methods for detecting events in time series applications.
-SoftED metrics support the comparative analysis of methods based on their ability to accurately produce detections of interest to the user, given their desired tolerance level, both accurately and neighboring the events.
+This paper introduced the SoftED metrics, which are new softened versions of the standard classification metrics.
+Inspired by Fuzzy sets, they are designed to incorporate temporal tolerance in evaluating event detection performance in time series applications.
+SoftED metrics support the comparative analysis of methods based on their ability to accurately produce detections of interest to the user, given their desired tolerance level.

-The SoftED metrics were quantitatively and qualitatively evaluated and compared against the current state-of-the-art in detection scoring methods.
-They incorporated temporal tolerance in event detection, enabling evaluations that could not have been made without them while also confirming accurate results.
-Consequently, SoftED metrics changed evaluation rankings, causing detection methods that could be disregarded to become the top best evaluated and most prone to selection.
-Moreover, surveyed domain specialists noted the contribution of SoftED metrics to the problem of detection method evaluation in different domains.
-In particular, SoftED metrics were the only metrics able to improve the selection of the most desired detection method, according to specialists in most experimental scenarios.
+This paper also introduces a new general protocol inspired by competency questions to evaluate temporal tolerant metrics for event detection.
+Following the proposed evaluation protocol, the SoftED metrics were quantitatively and qualitatively compared against the current state-of-the-art methods.
+The metrics incorporated temporal tolerance in event detection, enabling evaluations that could not have been made without them while also confirming accurate results.
+Moreover, specialists noted the contribution of SoftED metrics to the problem of detector evaluation in different domains.

-Specialists suggest that SoftED metrics are particularly adequate for evaluating detections of domain events that produce prior and subsequent effects of gradual or non-monotonous evolution.
-At the same time, they can also be used to benchmark different initial conditions, parameters, and threshold values, whose definition is one of the main challenges for event detection algorithms \cite{molaei_analytical_2015}.
-Furthermore, analyzing a method's ability to anticipate (or not) the events is complementary after the evaluation enabled by SoftED metrics.